LPT: Less-overfitting Prompt Tuning for Vision-Language Model: Experiments

-{\textbf{Implementation Details}.} Our implementation is based on the ViT-B/16 variant of the CLIP model, utilizing prompts of length 4 in both the visual and text branches.
+{\textbf{Implementation Details}.} Our implementation is based on the ViT-B/16 variant of the CLIP model.
 We trained for 20 epochs across all three benchmarks.
 For Base-to-Novel Generalization, prompts were added in the first 7 transformer layers, while for the other two benchmarks, this number was 3.
-We employed the Adam optimizer with a learning rate set to 2.5e-3 and a batch size of 4.
+We employed the Adam optimizer with a learning rate set to 2.5e-3.
 Performance metrics included base class accuracy, novel class accuracy, and harmonic mean accuracy, averaged over 3 experimental runs to determine final accuracy.
-We use Independent Vision-Language Prompting~(IVLP)~\cite{IVLP} as our baseline method.
+Our experiments were conducted on an RTX 3090 24G.
+All prompts are initialized randomly from a normal distribution, except for the text prompt in the first layer, which is initialized with the word embeddings of “X X X X.” Independent Vision-Language Prompting (IVLP)~\cite{IVLP} was used as the baseline method.
+In terms of hyperparameter settings, we set $\gamma$ to 3, $\lambda$ to 1, and for the mask threshold in FIM, we set it to 30 to remove high-attention regions in the image.